Freezing participants

 This guide covers the process of freezing and unfreezing a participant in a Rayls Private Subnet.
 Freezing a participant restricts their ability to initiate transactions or interact with the network, while unfreezing restores their full operational capabilities.
 These actions are typically used for compliance purposes, risk mitigation, or in response to suspicious activity.

-Freezing and unfreezing a participant involves updating their status on the Commit Chain, which is governed by the subnet’s rules.
+Freezing and unfreezing a participant involves updating their status on the Subnet Hub, which is governed by the subnet’s rules.
 The process ensures that any unauthorized or risky behavior can be swiftly addressed, helping to maintain the security and integrity of the network.

 Pre Requisites